JasonEliasen/Garden-Control/README.md

 # Garden-Control
-Program for sending information to a Raspberry pi to actuate hose valves to water my garden.
+Program for sending information from a computer on the network to a Raspberry pi to actuate hose valves to water my garden.

-This is the first draft of my watering system.
-This is also my first program!
+I am very new to programming and this is my first project written in Python (or any language for that matter)

-I am hoping to network with other people learning with github!
+I am hoping to network with other people learning with github so would love any and all feedback!